graceh3/sustainably/README.md

 ***
 ## Takeaways

-The out-of-the-box pretained model did not sufficiently extract features unique to handbags to recommend the most similar handbags, as demonstrated in the results above.
+The out-of-the-box pre-tained model did not sufficiently extract features unique to handbags to recommend the most similar handbags, as demonstrated in the results above.

 ## Next Steps
-- scrape more bag images
+- scrape more bag images from other ethical sources (like consignment shops that recycle used products) as well as sustainable brands that create new project (like nanushka)
 - customize pre-trained models (VGG16 and/or RESNET50) by freezing lower layers and training upper layers with bag images to have model predict different bag types (shoulder bag, tote bag, clutch, backpack, bum bag); extract features from this model to calculate minkowski distances
+- down the line, expand product line to include shoes, then clothing